The Visit (play): Adaptations

-Premiered as Besuch der alten Dame at the Schauspielhaus Zürich, Ruedi Walter played in 1956 the blind eunuch Loby.
+The play premiered in 1956 as Besuch der alten Dame at the Schauspielhaus Zürich, with a cast that included Ruedi Walter as the blind eunuch Loby.

 The original 1956 play was adapted for British audiences by Maurice Valency as The Visit.
+This adaptation changes several characters' names (most notably, Alfred Ill becomes Anton Schill) and removes several elements from the story.
 It was directed by Peter Brook and starred Alfred Lunt and Lynn Fontanne.
 After being seen on tour in Britain in 1957–58, the production was taken to Broadway.

 The play was adapted as an opera libretto by the author and set to music by the composer Gottfried von Einem, under the title Der Besuch der alten Dame and translated as The Visit of the Old Lady, and was first performed in 1971.

 Ingrid Bergman and Anthony Quinn starred in a much-altered film adaptation, also called The Visit, directed by Bernhard Wicki, in 1964.
-A significant alteration is in the ending.
-Just as Alfred Ill (Serge Miller in the movie) is about to be executed on the trumped-up charges the town has created, the billionairess stops the execution.
+A significant alteration in this 1964 film is in the ending: Just as Alfred Ill (Serge Miller in the movie) is about to be executed on the trumped-up charges the town has created, the billionairess stops the execution.
 She declares that she will give the money to the town as pledged.
 Her revenge on Miller is that now, as she declares, he must live in the town among the people who would have executed him on false charges for money.

+In 1976 The Visit was adapted for Lebanese National Television Tele Liban (the only broadcasting station in Lebanon at that time) as the full sixth episode of the hit TV series "Allo Hayeti ألو حياتي" directed for TV by Antoine Remi أنطوان ريمي, and Starring Hind Abi Al Lamaa هند أبي اللمع as Claire (or Clara as called in the Lebanese production) and Abdel Majeed Majzoob عبد المجيد مجذوب as her lover Alfred, Layla Karam, Philip Akiki (as the Mayor) and Elias Rizk (as the teacher).
+This production made Friedrich Dürrenmatt known to the Lebanese public as well as to Arabic viewers.

+USSR movie Visit of a Lady was shot in 1989, directed by Mikhail Kozakov, starring Yekaterina Vasilyeva and Valentin Gaft.
+It consist of 2 parts.

 A Senegalese film adaptation written and directed by Djibril Diop Mambéty, Hyenas, reimagined the story as an allegory of neocolonialism and African consumerism.
 The film was entered into the 1992 Cannes Film Festival.

 The Visit was performed at Chichester Arts Festival of 1995.
 Players included Lauren Bacall and Joss Ackland.